Ecosoft Smart Grid Controller 2 Manual

 Description automatically generated

-The SGC assumes you have contract with your energy that uses a a dynamic tariff, also know as Time of Use (ToU) tariffs, when the prices you pay follow the market.
+The SGC assumes you have contract with your energy that uses a dynamic tariff, also know as Time of Use (ToU) tariffs, when the prices you pay follow the market.
 Then the electricity prices are based on wholesale prices excluding of VAT and other surcharges.
 Fill in the surcharge your provider charges you with.

 For gas prices, a “Dynamic tariff” or “Fixed price” may apply.
 The dynamic tariff is the wholesale price excluding of VAT and other surcharges.
 The energy provider charges you with a surcharge per m3 gas consumption.
 In the box below, fill in this provider surcharge.
 This amount may vary, depending on the provider.